cristinawithout/2021-04-Li-C/1-Database.md

 # SUMMARY

 In this exercise, you're designing the database schema for a single page application that handles flight and passenger information.
+Your requirements and the task are described below.
 (Note: You do not need to worry about user authentication or managing user data.)

-Your requirements and the task are described below.
+The interviewers are your product owner and your team lead.
+Ask them questions as you would if you were working with your team.
+You're encouraged to verbalize your thought process as you work.

 Make use of any resources available to you, including any internet search tools or documentation sites.